 The Media Room contains news, videos, and upcoming event postings.
 Search, sort, and filter using the menus below.
 Switch between grid and list views using the buttons.

-Lobbyists hired to influence Cook County government officials received over $1,060,000 in compensation during the first six months of 2006, according to figures released by Cook County Clerk David Orr’s office.
+Lobbyists hired to influence Cook County government officials received over $1,210,000 in compensation during the last six months of 2006, according to figures released by Cook County Clerk David Orr’s office.

-Cook County Clerk David Orr is looking to recruit 2,000 new election judges needed to work during the March 21, 2006 primary election.
+Cook County Clerk David Orr is looking to recruit hundreds of new election judges needed to work during the Nov.
+7, 2006 general election.